Third in a five-part feature on the future of fundraising, from

 Fundraising and the rule of law.

-described in this series) is reviewed here and here and you can buy it here.
+Ken’s storytelling book is reviewed here and here and you can buy it here.

 Fundraising and fundraisers have taken a bit of a battering from various quarters recently, so perhaps we self-appointed pundits should take a break.
 Soon, I promise.
 But for this the third in this five-part feature I’m going to be positive as I seek to define some mislaid keys of fundraising then show you how, with our freshly-refocused profession behind them and with all the skill, passion and purpose we possess, we just might – if we make the right changes to how we do what we do – take full advantage of mega-opportunities like these.

 Could fundraising and fundraisers really be on the verge of a golden age?

 Here are three glittering reasons why we could be.
 And one big fat hairy barrier that could spoil everything.

 We could be inspiring donors for life.

 Any serious professional fundraiser would need to have his or head very deeply in the sand not to realise there’s a new emphasis now on donor retention matched with an urgency to get it right (see here).
 Adrian Sargeant and colleagues have repeatedly shown us the massive impact on our bottom line that even a small increase in retention rates would bring.
 All fundraisers need to keep their donors closer for longer, to keep them happy, inspired, feeling great, loving their giving and the big difference they make.
 And happy to continue their giving, as long as we need them.